Nordic Brazilians

 Nordic Brazilians refers to Brazilians of full or partial Nordic ancestry, or Nordic-born people residing in Brazil.

 The Nordic settlement in Brazil began in the mid to late 19th century and was predominant when around 3,640 Nordic peoples arrived in Brazil, mainly from Sweden.
 Many Nordic people came to Brazil for economic reasons and to start a new life.

 In recent years, a few Norwegians and Swedes have migrated to the littoral zone of the State of Rio Grande do Norte (mainly Natal) and Ceará, attracted by the beaches and the tropical climate.

 History

 Daniel Solander became the first Swedish person to ever visit Brazil when he came to the country in 1768.

 Mass emigration from Norway started circa 1865–1866, after the civil war was over.
 Several ship-owners saw the opportunity to earn good money by transporting migrants to the New World.
 United States, Canada and Brazil received many Norwegians.

-In Curitiba, one of the first Scandinavians of note to arrive was Alfredo Andersen, an artist who arrived towards the end of the 19th century and painted well into the 1930s.
-The Museu Alfredo Andersen contains much of his work, located in Paraná (state).
-In addition, Icelandic immigrants settled there in 1863 and again in 1873.

-Probably the largest concentration of Swedish immigrants in Brazil is located in the area of Missões in the southern state of Rio Grande do Sul, where in the late 1800s 200 Swedish families moved to the city of Guarani das Missões.